Frequently asked questions

 What does the new law say about how service providers should consider birth certificates as evidence of sex or gender?

-What will self-identification mean for single sex spaces and activities such as changing rooms and sports teams?
+What does self-identification mean for single sex spaces and activities such as changing rooms and sports teams?

 The self-identification process should not affect how access to single sex spaces or sports is determined.
 Birth certificates are not usually used to determine a person’s right to access single sex services or spaces.